sherryli1116/finalproject-group15/README.md

 - Are different areas of the planet affected differently by emission increase?

-- What years did the temperature first begin to have a significant change?

 ### **5. Technology**

 For our analysis, we will be using the following-

 - *Python:* Allow us to clean/transform our very large dataset.
 Use Python functions to get the average of CO2 emissions and temperature.
-- *Jupyter :* Jupyter notebook will be used to run Python and run the specific modules we'll need to create data frames
+- *Jupyter:* Jupyter notebook will be used to run Python and run the specific modules we'll need to create data frames
 - *Pandas:* Create data frames after we have cleaned/transformed our data.
 For our final analysis, we need to merge both of the clean data frames to get the final data frame to create our visuals.
 - *Matplotlib:* This module will let us create visuals we need for our analysis.
 This will allow us to determinate what the pattern/trend is between CO2 emissions and temperature.
+- *Tableau:* Used to create visualizations and dashboard

-### **6. Data Exploration**
+### **6. Analysis**

 Need to clean/transform both datasets we are working with as they are very large and contain data we don't need for our analysis.
-We must filter the dates to 1950-2020, remove unnecessary cities/countries that are not included in both files and remove unnecessary columns/rows.
+We must filter the dates to 1995-2019, remove unnecessary cities/countries that are not included in both files and remove unnecessary columns/rows.
 When we have cleaned and transformed both datasets, then we need to merge the datasets to be used in our final analysis.

-### **7. Description of analysis phase of project**

-TBD

-### **8. Analysis**

 Once we have merged our final dataset, next up is creating visualizations that we need to observe the trends in the data.
 By doing so, we can answer the questions we need for our analysis and if some visualizations are not enough, we might need to dive into creating other data frames to aid in our analysis.
 It's crucial we understand the patterns between CO2 emissions and temperature in many different regions around the globe to identify the complexity of how fossil fuel emissions can impact temperature in different regions.

-### **9. Recommendation for future analysis**
+### **7. Recommendation for future analysis & Debrief**

-Recommendations for future analysis include exploring other factors that may contribute to temperature changes.
-Factors such as population and GDP.
+Recommendations for future analysis include exploring other factors that may contribute to temperature changes, such factors include population and GDP.

-### **10. Debrief**

-TBD
+Our linear model between CO2 emissions and average tempertures predicts future average temperature based on user input of city and year.
+Future enhancements to the project would include building out a site that would allow users to input such parameters and retrieve the predicted average temperature.

 ## B. Machine Learning